DreadfulBot/hashlips_art_engine/README.md

 }
 ```

-I decided not to include numeric rarity into json because I think it is pointless to final user, so word is more user-friendly
+I decided not to include numeric rarity into json because I think it is pointless for final user, so word is more user-friendly

 * those rarities are calculated based on implemented feature `rarities` (which is experimental in official wiki, but seems like works ok)